How to Freeze Rhubarb This Spring

 Freezing rhubarb is a simple and easy way to use it later in cooking and preserving projects.
 Stocking my freezer with rhubarb is one of my favorite springtime preserving projects.
 Frozen rhubarb is so versatile.
 For instance, I just made Rhubarb Orange Chutney, using up last year’s frozen rhubarb in order to make room in my freezer for this year’s.

 If you are growing your own rhubarb, harvest stalks by pulling from the base of the stalk with a twisting motion or cutting close to the base of the stalk.
-Remove the leaves and discard, since they are poisonous (they are ok to compost).
+Remove the leaves and discard, since they are poisonous (they are okay to compost though).
 If you’re buying it, look for bright shiny stalks that aren’t woody inside or wilted.
 Red or green—color doesn’t matter, both will still deliver that same great tart flavor.

 How to Freeze Rhubarb